-Zoltan Vadkerti is a work-life expert, blogger and Consultancy Director at the WorkLife HUB.
+Zoltan Vadkerti is a work-life expert, blogger and Executive Director at the WorkLife HUB.
 He studied economics in both the Netherlands and Hungary before he moved to Brussels to becoming a lobbyist on EU social and employment policies.
 That experience, and many others, led him to an interest in the organisation of work and specifically on the quality of work and work-life integration.

 Through his professional positions, he has always held out positions and jobs where he can be most influential and have the biggest impact.
 He has constantly maintained his core focus on the workplace, work, workers and working – and the improvement of these for others.